Demand at food banks is way up again. But inflation makes it harder to meet the need

 Fitzgerald, of Feeding America, says providers around the country are dipping into emergency reserves, switching to cheaper products, limiting how often people can visit or how much food they can get, and "stretching their inventory to be able to meet more people's needs."

 All this comes as emergency pandemic assistance for rent, child care and food has ended or will soon.
-Fitzgerald's group is asking Congress for another infusion of emergency spending to help its pantries and other programs buy food.
+Fitzgerald's group has asked Congress for another infusion of emergency spending to help its pantries and other programs buy food.
+On Wednesday, Agriculture Secretary Tom Vilsack announced $2 billion in new funding to strengthen food supply chains.

 America's charitable food system was designed for emergencies but has become a necessity